-The 2023 Environmental Education Pathways Project grant program is closed.
-The program was open by invitation only to eligible members of the Sonoma Environmental Education Collaborative.
-If you have questions, please reach out to Elly Grogan, firstname.lastname@example.org.
+The 2023-2024 Environmental Education Pathways grant program will open on July 3rd by invitation for eligible members of the Sonoma Environmental Education Collaborative.
+Please contact Elly Grogan with any questions: email@example.com.

 The Environmental Education Pathways Project (Pathways Project) is a new three-year initiative of the Sonoma Environmental Education Collaborative (SEEC) and Community Foundation Sonoma County.
 The Pathways Project builds on SEEC’s network of providers to coordinate a cohesive countywide effort whose focus is: To significantly elevate the impact of outdoor environmental education across Sonoma County, increasing depth and breadth, and the extent to which we reach and create change in underserved communities.